Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Results

-The first and the last line in Eq.~(\ref{relative_fraction}) correspond to the exclusion of the less chiral strain.
+Here, the middle line describes the relative abundance of the strains when they coexist.
+The first and the last line describe to the exclusion of the less chiral strain.
 Exclusion occurs when one of bulge slopes becomes horizontal, and, therefore, no steady state can be reached.

+These theoretical conclusions are supported by the simulation results summarized in Fig.~\ref{fig:relative_chirality}B. The data shows a clear transition from coexistence to competitive exclusion and a nearly linear dependence of~$\bar{f}$ on~$f^*$ in the coexistence region as predicted by Eq.~(\ref{relative_fraction}).
+Quantitative comparison between the theory and the simulations is described in Fig.~S1.
+Close to the extinction transitions, however, there are noticeable deviations from linearity.
+Such nonlinearities are typical for non-equilibrium phase transitions and are described by critical exponents~\cite{hinrichsen:review, korolev:mutualism}.
+To obtain the critical exponent and characterize the nature of the phase transition, one would need to account for the stochastic creation and annihilation of domain boundaries, which we have neglected in our analysis.

-In most of our simulations, the transition from coexistence to exclusion occurs for a critical~$f^*$ within~$(0,1)$.
-Therefore, the competition between a chiral and a non-chiral strain typically falls outside of the coexistence region as shown in Fig.~\ref{fig:chiral_wins}.
+The size of the coexistence regions depends on the model parameters~(see Fig.~S2 for a narrower coexistence range).
+In all of our simulations, we found that the transition between exclusion and coexistence occurs for~$f^*\in(0,1)$.
+Therefore, the competition between a chiral and a non-chiral strain falls outside the coexistence region, which explains the competitive exclusion shown in Fig.~\ref{fig:chiral_wins}.